scalameta/metals/docs/new-editor.md

+---
+id: new-editor
-# Integrating a new editor
+title: Integrating a new editor
+---

 Before writing a new editor client, first check if someone else has managed to integrate metals with your favorite text editor.